"Well, I liked it."

 - DuckTales Remastered: While quite a few reviewers have found the game's archaic mechanics (minimal save points, NES difficulty gameplay, and overall lack of innovation) grating, this hasn't stopped fans from gushing over it.
 Video reviews are extremely positive about the game and viewer ratings tend to be much (much) higher than critic ratings.

-- Double Dragon Neon: Most gamers seem to love this game and have a ton of fun playing it, especially co-op, but a few critics, notably IGN, hate this game, citing clunky gameplay (which isn't really clunky, just slower), and sometimes not enjoying the 80's style Genre Throwback elements.
+- Double Dragon Neon: Most gamers seem to love this game and have a ton of fun playing it, especially co-op, but a few critics, notably IGN, hate this game, citing clunky gameplay, and sometimes not enjoying the 80's style Genre Throwback elements.
 Most can agree the soundtrack is great though.

 - EarthBound: Criticism from test audiences and the brilliant marketing slogan of "This Game Stinks" made it quite a hated game by critics.
 After a brief bit of Vindicated by History, it is now regarded as one of the best comedy games of all time, as well as an above-average RPG.
 For a while it seemed that it would never see a re-release, but thanks to its cult status, it was released for the Wii U's Virtual Console.